amalkumar1124/cybersecurity-notes/web-security/sqli.md

 B. ' OR 1=2 -- -

-3.Mathematical Evaluation: Inject expressions to test if parameters are evaluated numerically:
+3. Mathematical Evaluation: Inject expressions to test if parameters are evaluated numerically:

-1.Try targeting /item.php?id=5 with /item.php?id=6-1
+1. Try targeting /item.php?id=5 with /item.php?id=6-1

-2.If the application returns the same result for id=5 and id=6-1, numerical input is being evaluated.
+2. If the application returns the same result for id=5 and id=6-1, numerical input is being evaluated.

 ⚡ SQLi Categories & Practical Payloads